 Fintech companies are capitalizing on the shift in industry standards to develop products that leverage alternative cross-border payment methods and address the issues associated with previous systems.

-They also enable programmable logic, which would have been impossible in many legacy systems.
-The new technology allows companies to leverage smart contracts and similar blockchain-based technologies, which can help them ensure security and prevent fraud.
+These smaller companies are also able to use things like programmable logic, which would have been impossible in many legacy systems, allowing them to leverage smart contracts and similar blockchain-based technologies to ensure security and prevent fraud.

 Challenges Associated With Cross-Border Payment Systems

-If you decide to build anything related to cross-border payments, you should be aware of the challenges you will encounter.
 Knowing the pain points ahead of time allows you to plan for them and address them in the most cost-effective way possible.

 Cost, Complexity, and Transparency